 I am Terry Burr - the owner/operator of the family run "The Burrs and the Bees".
 We've been providing the people of Puslinch Township with award winning wild flower honey and beeswax candles since 1980.
 Until this Web-site was developed, word of mouth has been our primary method of meeting you the customer, along with our presence at the Aberfoyle Fall Fair.
-For your convenience you can get our honey and candles at our road-side stand at 4190 Sideroad 20 S, Puslinch.
-It is always open.
+For your convenience as we no longer support our road-side stand at 4190 Sideroad in Puslinch we deliver ‘free’ in the Tri-City Guelph areas.
 For other locations please look at our OUTLETS Section.What makes our honey the best?I'm not sure I know how to properly answer that question; but, let me try.
 First of all, our honey is typical Southern Ontario Honey.
 What does that mean?
 It means it is not pure clover honey, that many people are familiar with from grocery store purchases of years gone by.
 Let me explain a little further.
 Canadian Honey from Western Canada is typically white clover honey.

 It is good honey.
 It has a consistent taste and appeals to those wishing a mild gentle honey.
 The big commercial honey producers are typically from Western Canada and the packagers rely on supplies from them.
 Typically this honey is pasteurized.
 (I'll mention more on that later).
 To further complicate issues, the consumer needs to read labels carefully.
 The familiar Canadian Clover Honey is now not always available and the replacement product is a mixture of Canadian Honey and imported Honey.Southern Ontario Honey has a distinct flavour over clover honey.
 Ontario does not have fields upon fields of white clover.
 But, what Ontario has over the west is fruit trees, basswood trees, locust trees, dandelions, wild clover, many wild flowers (spring flowers, summers flowers, fall flowers) and many plants with high nectar producing capabilities.This combination of nectar sources produces that distinct Ontario Honey flavour and our Honey has that distinct flavour.
 It is my opinion that the basswood tree nectar supplies the strongest "tang" to our honey and we have lots of basswood trees in our area.We now harvest our honey at three distinct times (assuming the nectar flow has been sufficient to allow for it).
 Spring, Summer, and Fall.
 Each season creates a slightly different taste and each customer will have a favourite.